- How do I apply for a grant?

 Can choreographers who have their own company apply for a residency and set the work on their company?

-Choreographers at the on-set of their career and meeting eligibility criteria may apply with a nominating organization.
+No. Choreographers at the onset of their career and meeting eligibility criteria may apply with a nominating organization.
 The nominating organization cannot be the choreographer’s dance company.
-Further, the choreographer cannot perform or include his/her company members* in the new work.
+Further, the choreographer cannot perform in the new work or include their company members in the new work.
 The new work must be set on the nominating organization’s dancers or single project basis dancers contracted specifically for this new work.
+The project may not include personnel currently employed by or working for the nominated choreographer.

 - Applicants must be nominated by their respective dean/department chairs.
 A school may nominate both one undergraduate and one graduate student.